LionelJouin/enhancements/keps/sig-scheduling/5075-dra-consumable-capacity/README.md

 This enhancement introduces a `sharable` field within the `Device` of the ResourceSlice to mark whether the device is a sharable device.
 The sharable device can be assigned to more than one request if it satisfies the selection criteria and constraints.
-The select condition `device.sharable == true/false` is used to identify to select the device with a `sharable` property or not.
+The select condition `device.sharable == true/false` is used to identify whether to select the device with a `sharable` property or not.

 The enhancement also adds a `SharingPolicy` field to `DeviceCapacity`.
 This field specifies how the capacity can be sharable between different requests.